Myrthevdv/From_Science_to_Field-Thesis_RUG/README.md

 Habrok is only usable for people from the RUG.
 Before you can log in to Habrok, you need to get access using the following link: https://wiki.hpc.rug.nl/habrok/introduction/policies.

-When you log in you can log in to habrok and use the open-source LLM phi3 with the following input:
+When you have access can log in to Habrok and use the open-source LLM phi3 with the following prompts:

 ```